lirsacc/py-gql/docs/install.rst

   See `this document <https://cython.readthedocs.io/en/latest/src/tutorial/profiling_tutorial.html>`_ for more details.
 - You need Xcode Command Line Tools installed on MaxOS X for this to work.
+- Pre-built, platform specific wheels are not available at the moment although it is under consideration.

 Installing from source